sk2111/tech-docs/tech-docs/docs/tech/devops/Section 4/slide5.md

    and a database (Postgres or Redis)
 4. The frontend need to communicate with the backend, and the backend needs to communicate with the database.
-5. It can be a simple application like a TODO app, a blog or any other web application of your choice.
+5. It can be a simple application like a TODO app or any other web application of your choice.
 6. The main goal of this exercise is to test your understanding of K8's concepts and your ability to deploy and manage applications on K8's.
-7. You need to create the necessary `deployments, services, Secrets, ConfigMaps, HPA, resource limits, persistent volumes etc.,`.
+7. You need to create the necessary `deployments, services, Secrets, ConfigMaps, HPA, resource limits, persistent volumes, liveness and readiness probes, StatefulSets etc.,`.
 8. You can use any web application of your choice, but make sure it has a frontend, backend, and a database component.
-9. Good luck and happy deploying!
+9. Good luck and happy k8's!

 :::tip[Hints]